Gerald Busby

-Gerald Busby (born December 16, 1935) is a Texas-born American composer.
+Gerald Busby (born December 16, 1935) is an American composer.

+Biography

 Busby was born in Tyler, Texas.
 He studied piano as a child, playing with the Houston Symphony when he was fifteen.
-He attended Yale where he studied music in college, but once graduated, began working as a traveling salesman.
-At age 40 he had an "epiphany" and began to compose, a direction which surprised him.
+He attended Yale University in New Haven, Connecticut, where he studied music in college, but once graduated, began working as a traveling salesman.
+At age 40, he had an "epiphany" and began to compose, a direction which surprised him.

-In 1977, with the assistance of Virgil Thomson, he moved to the Hotel Chelsea in New York City where he has written most of his work.
+In 1977, with the assistance of composer Virgil Thomson, he moved to the Hotel Chelsea in New York City where he has written most of his work.
 Living at the Hotel Chelsea brought him into contact with numerous cultural figures.
 One of them was dancer Rudolf Nureyev and his then-partner Wallace Potts.

-Potts gave Paul Taylor a recording by Busby's music, which led to Busby writing the score for Taylor's dance Runes.
-Regarding his scores for Paul Taylor's dance "Runes" and Robert Altman's film 3 Women, Busby said "Those two pieces are acknowledged as masterpieces, so that I know they’ll last beyond me,” Mr. Busby said.
-“Not because what I did was a masterpiece, but I was part of it."
+Potts gave choreographer Paul Taylor a recording of Busby's music, which led to Busby writing the score for Taylor's dance Runes.
+Regarding his scores for Paul Taylor's dance Runes and Robert Altman's film 3 Women, Busby said, "Those two pieces are acknowledged as masterpieces, so that I know they'll last beyond me. ...
+Not because what I did was a masterpiece, but I was part of it."

-In 1985 Busby was diagnosed with HIV as was his partner Samuel Byers.
+In 1985, Busby was diagnosed with HIV as was his partner Samuel Byers.
 Byers died on December 14, 1993; the couple had been together for 18 years.
 "Sam’s death was just unbearable...He lost his mind and withered away.
 I was there the whole time with him and taking care of him, so I just went nuts."
 After a bout of depression and drug addiction, he became sober and began composing again.

 In 2007, his monthly income amounted to $658 from Social Security, $78 in disability payments, and $156 in food stamps.
-Income from his music was undependable; in a good month he could get $1000, or nothing.
-The New York Times ran him as one of their "most neediest cases."
+Income from his music was undependable; in a good month he could get $1,000, or nothing.
+The New York Times described him as one of its "most neediest cases".
 Through the Federation of Protestant Welfare Agencies, Busby was able to receive $754.96 for digitizing recordings originally made on perishable cassette tape.

-Despite being HIV positive, he claims that his immune system has regenerated, something he attributes to his daily practice of reiki.
-He continues to live at the Hotel Chelsea.
+Despite being HIV positive, he has claimed that his immune system has regenerated, something he attributes to his daily practice of reiki.
+As of 2015, he continued to live at the Hotel Chelsea.